 There’s also a selection of toning techniques, from subtle warmtone/cooltone paper to chemical tints like sepia and selenium.
 These are full layer-compatible so you can adjust the opacity as needed.

-I’ve developed a technique for emulating halation in the film (subtle bloom around bright light sources), but Capture One doesn’t yet have the means to make this a simple single-click preset.
-However, I’ve included a preset with the adjustments, which needs to be added to a luma-masked layer to work effectively.
+We’ve developed a technique for emulating halation in the film (subtle bloom around bright light sources), but Capture One doesn’t yet have the means to make this a simple single-click preset.
+However, we’ve included a preset with the adjustments, which needs to be added to a luma-masked layer to work effectively.
 This is explained in the manual.
 Once you’ve done this on one image, it can be copied to any others in your catalog, so you won’t have to do it manually for every single image.
 It’s fairly subtle but I think it makes a difference.

 Thanks for taking the time to take a look at Digistock presets!
 Thank you for your support and we really do hope it’ll save you time and effort in getting to the looks you want.